andif888/ansible-role-domain-member/README.md

 # ansible-role-domain-member

-Joins linux to AD domain
+Role to join Debian/Ubuntu to a Microsoft AD Domain

 ## Table of content